2022

 Competitive Landscape

-This visualization show the product space at the HS4 level colored from blue to yellow.
-This mean that the more blue a dot/product is, the more Malaysia has comparative advantage over Costa Rica.
-Similarly, the more yellow a dot/product is, the more Costa Rica has comparative advantage over Malaysia.
+This visualization shows the product space at the HS4 level with the flags of Malaysia and Costa Rica.
+This means that a dot/product with the flag of Malaysia indicates it has a comparative advantage over Costa Rica.
+Similarly, a dot/product with the flag of Costa Rica indicates it has a comparative advantage over Malaysia.

 Product Space of Malaysia (Flag) and Costa Rica (Flag) (2022)